bernardosulzbach/firewall-using-docker/README.md

 #   The IPv4 WordPress has in this network.
 sudo docker run --privileged --network=wordpress_frontend --cap-add=NET_ADMIN --env=WORDPRESS_IP=172.25.0.2 --interactive --tty firewall bash

+# To test the connectivity use the container pinger

 # The following line runs the pinger and set the addresses to ping:
 #   The ADDRS variable must be a comma-separated list of the IPv4 addresses to ping

-#   The line bellow pings both the database and the wordpress services and also pings the firewall
-sudo docker run --env=ADDRS=172.25.0.1,172.25.0.2,172.25.0.3 --interactive --tty pinger bash
+sudo docker run --env=ADDRS=172.25.0.2,172.25.0.3,172.26.0.2,172.26.0.3 --interactive --tty pinger bash

-# For me, when the pinger runs outside the wordpress_frontend network it fails to reach both wordpress and firewall but is able to reach the database (which seems wrong)
 # To run the pinger inside the wordpress_frontend network use:

-sudo docker run --network=wordpress_frontend --env=ADDRS=172.25.0.1,172.25.0.2,172.25.0.3 --interactive --tty pinger bash
+sudo docker run --network=wordpress_frontend --env=ADDRS=172.25.0.2,172.25.0.3,172.26.0.2,172.26.0.3 --interactive --tty pinger bash

-# When executed inside this network the pinger is able to reach all the three tested addresses
+# To test HTTP requests to the wordpress container use the container httpget
+# The following line runs the container httpget inside the wordpress_frontend network
+# For me, it was able to get the page from the firewall and the wordpress container of the wordpress_frontend network, but fails when attempts with the other IPs

+sudo docker run --network=wordpress_frontend --env=ADDRS=172.25.0.2,172.25.0.3,172.26.0.2,172.26.0.3 --interactive --tty httpget bash

 ```